Critical system heuristics

 CSH, as developed by Werner Ulrich and later elaborated upon in collaboration with Martin Reynolds, is an approach used to surface, elaborate, and critically consider boundary judgments, that is, the ways in which people/groups decide what is relevant to the system of interest (any situation of concern).

 CSH is concerned not only with purposive evaluation, where the system or project has a predefined goal and the focus lies in evaluating the means of reaching it, but also more broadly with purposeful evaluation, where both the means and the ends become subjects of inquiry.
 CSH rests on the foundations of systems thinking and practical philosophy, both of which emphasize the 'infinite richness' of the real world.
-In this view, understandings of any situation are inherently incomplete, and therefore based on the selective application of knowledge.
+In this view, understandings of any situation are inherently incomplete and therefore based on the selective application of knowledge.
 By systematically questioning the sources of motivation, control, expertise, and legitimation in the system of interest, CSH allows users to make their boundary judgments explicit and defensible.
 The immediate goal of a CSH evaluation is to elaborate multiple perspectives on a given situation, but the broader aim is to share these perspectives and thereby cut down on actors 'talking past' each other by promoting mutual understanding.

-Bases and Background
+Bases and background

-Systems thinking is a broad field which employs 'systems' as conceptual tools which help to acknowledge and deal with the complexity of the real world (see: Churchman, 1971; Churchman, 1979).
+Systems thinking is a broad field that employs 'systems' as conceptual tools which help to acknowledge and deal with the complexity of the real world (see: Churchman, 1971; Churchman, 1979).
 Evaluators are constantly confronted with overlapping networks of people, technology, geography, institutions, funding, and ideology which generate complex realities never entirely visible to any single person or from any single viewpoint.
 Each actor must develop their stances and actions by interpreting the flows of information available to them.
 Because no two people or viewpoints are exactly the same, this process will inevitably lead to a diversity of conclusions regarding the most appropriate appraisals and the best pathways forwards.
 Rather than focus on the stances and actions themselves, therefore, CSH zooms in on the process of interpretation.
 Rather than asking 'what do you see in this situation?' as in most evaluation approaches, CSH inquires more deeply, 'what are the underlying assumptions - values, power structures, knowledge bases, and moral stances - which affect how this situation is perceived by different concerned parties?'.
 Asking the twelve boundary questions (see: Table 1) fulfills the analytic purpose of CSH, which is to reveal how decisions about what is relevant to this interpretive process (boundary judgments) are being made.

 The several strands of practical philosophy which underpin CSH emphasize (a) an orientation towards practical (rather than theoretical) goals, and (b) the role of the researcher as an agent of change, not simply a passive observer.
 Overlapping with the analytic purpose (of providing more information), therefore, CSH also intends to generate discussion, reflection, and critique.
-The boundary questions in Table 1 provide a common rubric designed to enable mutual understanding and contructive dialogue.
+The boundary questions in Table 1 provide a common rubric designed to enable mutual understanding and constructive dialogue.
 Engaging debate about the issues exposed during the evaluation fulfills a practical purpose by opening up new ways to improve communication and hence the overall wellbeing of those involved.

 Finally, by intentionally setting all actors' perspectives on equal footing regardless of their expertise or technical competence (sometimes referred to as a 'Socratic' professional stance), CSH can have an emancipatory purpose, amplifying otherwise unheard voices.